Creative Ways to Promote Any Event

 From technology to social media and even how you communicate your invitations to the meeting, you must make sure that everything is adequately prepared.
 You will need to identify and arrange everything needed for a productive meeting; this includes testing out all technology used during the meeting.
 Prearrange for all required items for the event, and make sure to pay attention to even the smallest details.

 In theory, everyone understands that preparation can make or break an important meeting.
-The more work you do before you walk into the room, the more productive and efficient you’ll be.
+The more work you do before you walk into the room, the more productive and efficient you will be.
 But who has the time to properly prepare?
 Our checklist makes meeting prep quick and easy—be sure to print it out or save it for later.
 Each step is described in more detail below.
-Using the checklist and the principles behind it will ensure that you’ve covered all your bases—and that you won’t be wasting anyone’s time (including your own).
+Using the checklist and the principles behind it will ensure that you have covered all your bases—and that you will not be wasting anyone’s time (including your own).

 Identification for Attendees

-Name tags and other identification products are perfect for any meeting
+Name tags and other identification products are perfect for every meeting

 Name tags also provide confidence to those at a conference or event.
-Even if everyone doesn’t know each other, their names are visible and so introductions feel less intimidating.
+Even if everyone does not know each other, their names are visible and so introductions feel less intimidating.
 People can confidently call each another by their names.

 The Fifth Rule: Participation